fooof-tools/fooof/README.md

 ## Python Version

 FOOOF is written and tested in Python 3.6.
-It is not currently tested or supported on earlier versions.
+It is not currently tested or supported on earlier versions (but should work on earlier versions of Python3 and should be compatible with Python2.7)

 ## Dependencies